 Interviews collected through our September 11th Initiative will be a cornerstone of the collection of the National September 11 Memorial & Museum at the World Trade Center.
-All interviews collected through the StoryCorps Griot Initiative will become part of the collection at the Smithsonian Institute’s National Museum of African American History and Culture.
+All interviews collected through the StoryCorps Griot Initiative will become part of the collection at the Smithsonian Institution’s National Museum of African American History and Culture.
 Clips are currently available on both partners’ websites.

 StoryCorps’ Recording & Archive Department has limited capacity to respond to research requests.
 If you are a researcher interested in working with StoryCorps interviews and require assistance beyond the on-site access provided by the American Folklife Center, please fill out an archive access inquiry.
 Licensing inquiries and requests can be submitted here.